robertogasbarro/GLORIA/README.md

 Data were preprocessed and features have been extracted from review texts, reviewers and products metadata.
 Details about preprocessing phase and feature extraction is described in the work [EUPHORIA:  A neural multi-view approach to combine content and behavioral features in review spam detection](https://doi.org/10.1016/j.jcmds.2022.100036)

 ## How to use
-Repository contains scripts of all experiments included in the paper:
+Repository contains scripts of all experiments included in the paper.
+All scripts are contained in src folder:
 * __main.py__: script to run GLORIA
 * __centrality.py__: script to compute centrality of nodes
 * __scatter_plot.py__: script to plot scatter plots from centralities